ariasalejandra/ariasalejandra/README.md

   **Languages**
   - I have basic knowledge on the following:
+    - java
-    - Java
+    - javascript
-    - Javascript
+    - html/css
-    - Html/css
+    - kotlin
   - currently trying to figure out
-    - kotlin
-    - python
+    - c++
   - I also speak fluent english and spanish !

     </p>